janmonschke/aweekinthewoods/content/blog/france/auvergne/index.md

 ![Mountain hiking in the Auvergne](./cover.jpg)

-This hike I wanted to be different.
-I wanted to go into the mountains walking all day under the sun.
-I also wanted it to be less strenuous than the other multi day hikes before.
-Little did I know when planning this trip how much more exhausting it is to climb mountains, especially when it’s 30°C all day long.
+This hike I wanted to be different than all previous.
+For the first time, I wanted to guide our group into higher mountains.
+I also wanted it to be less strenuous than the other hikes before so I planned shorter days.
+Little did I know how much more exhausting it is to climb mountains, especially when it’s 30°C all day long 😅

 <!-- more -->

-The Auvergne in France seemed like the perfect beginner region to start mountaineering since the dormant volcanoes in the middle of France are covered in beautiful green pastures and therefore are quite easy to walk and they are easily accessible through public footpaths of the [GR400][].
+The Auvergne region in France seemed like the perfect beginner region to start mountaineering.
+These dormant volcanoes in the center of France are covered in beautiful green pastures and are quite easy to walk on.
+They are also easily accessible through the public footpaths of the [GR400 - Tour des Volcans du Cantal][].

+In total the GR400 is 133km long of which we hiked 52km in three days.
+It makes for a great combination of a shorter hike and vacation in the countryside in France.

 ## Itinerary